Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

 This means that so long as we can separate logical operators to have disjoint support, we can perform Pauli product measurements of those operators freely.
 Importantly, the adapters add no further asymptotic overhead beyond that of gauging logical measurements, so if we have $t$ Pauli terms in a logical product measurement we can measure products of them with $\CO(t\omega\log^3\omega)$ space overhead.

-\begin{remark} The gauging measurement can be applied directly to a product of disjoint logical operators, in the worst case this achieves a less efficient scheme than using adapters.
+\begin{remark} The gauging measurement can be applied directly to a product of disjoint logical operators, but in the worst case this achieves a less efficient scheme than using adapters.
 For a product of $t$ terms with maximum representative weight $\omega$, direct gauging logical measurements uses $\CO(t\omega \log^3 t\omega)$ additional qubits, while employing adapters brings the qubit cost to $\CO(t\omega\log^3\omega)$.
 Although the adapter scheme can also be viewed as a large gauging measurement, it structures the creation of the gauging measurement graph in such a way to reduce the space overhead. \end{remark}

 Unlike brute-force branching, we do not make use of the finer details of gauging logical measurements or universal adapters, and they can be considered black-box procedures for the purpose of our work.
+See Ref.~\cite{he2025extractors} for a high-level overview of the construction of gauging logical measurements and adapters.